-Side 1 goes something like… “When people actually talk to me or get on a call when me, that’s when they see how valuable my services are and want to work with me.
+Side 1 goes something like… “When people actually talk to me or get on a call with me, that’s when they see how valuable my services are and want to work with me.
 But how the heck do I get more people on the phone?”

 While Side 2 goes something like… “I don’t like doing discovery calls because I never know what to say or how to ‘pitch’ myself and my services.”

 If you relate to one of these sides, then this part of the series is for you!
-And truly if you are a service-based entrepreneur chances are people are going to want to talk with you before pulling the trigger to work with you.
+And truly if you are a service-based entrepreneur, chances are people are going to want to talk with you before pulling the trigger to work with you.

 (1) The discovery call booking process, from the time they sign up for the call until you have them on the line

 (2) How to promote your discovery calls so that your prospects are even aware that they’re available

 Prefer to watch this blog post instead?
 Click on the video below!

 Step 1 – Map Out Your Discovery Call Booking Process

 Our first step is to make the process of booking a discovery call with you as seamless as possible.
 Think about it: If your discovery call process is a mess, what does that make your potential new client suspect about the overall process of working with you?
 First impressions count.